 She is a member of the White Plum Asanga, the Soto Zen Buddhist Association, the Zen Peacemaker Order, and the Lewiston-Auburn Interfaith Clergy Association.
 She is also an ordained friend of the Lay Zen Teachers Association.
 In addition to teaching at Teeetop, Jaime serves as a volunteer chaplain at Bates College and as the guiding teacher of Great Falls Zen, a Treetop-affiliated sitting group based in Lewiston, Maine

 She’s a proponent of socially engaged Buddhism and believes there is no practice without compassionate activity in the world, growing out of a direct experience of connection with the Earth and all beings.
 Her mode of practice is fervently non-monastic, and she strives to help students find opportunities for renunciation in the realm of work, love, and home.

 Jaime makes her living as a textbook editor and freelance journalist, most recently serving as a Contributing Editor for Buddhadharma: The Practitioner’s Quarterly.
-She lives in Lewiston with her wife, Melissa, their son, Silas, and a house full of pets.
+She lives in Lewiston with her wife, Melissa, their son, Silas, and their pets.
 In her free time, she enjoys camping, nature walks, swimming, science fiction, mythology, and crafting.

 Todd Hotai Watson

 Todd Hotai Watson is a priest and teacher at Treetop.
 He received dharma transmission from Peter Wohl in 2016.